Explorers 2022-2023

 Headbands, Name Tags, Pencils

-Divided Hat Craft (will collect pieces at each station to add)
+Divided Hat Craft (collect a piece at each station)

 Peter Station